Ekron: Chronological development

 Stratum XI of the 17th–first half of the 16th century BCE until its resettlement in Stratum VII at the beginning of the Iron I, ca. 1175 BCE.
 Another occupational gap of ca. 270 years followed the end of Iron I Stratum IV, ca. 975 BCE, in the lower city (Fields II, III, IV, V, X), until it was again resettled in Stratum I of the 7th century BCE.
 The cities at Ekron were well planned in both the Iron I and Iron II, with four distinct zones of occupation: fortifications, industrial, domestic, and elite.
 The final Iron II occupation in the 7th/6th centuries BCE was represented by a single architectural unit in Field III in the lower city.
 A presence in the Roman, Byzantine, and Islamic periods was attested in Fields IV Upper and V.

 Chronological chart

 Middle Bronze Age

-The tell was apparently shaped by fortifications that encompassed both the upper and lower cities in the Middle Bronze Age.
-Monumental platforms, part of the fortification ramparts, were excavated in Fields III and X. MB II ceramic evidence was found throughout the tell, as were fragmentary architectural remains and three infant jar burials excavated in Field IV Lower.
+The tel was apparently shaped by fortifications that encompassed both the upper and lower cities in the Middle Bronze Age.
+Monumental platforms, part of the fortification ramparts, were excavated in Fields III and X. MB II ceramic evidence was found throughout the tel, as were fragmentary architectural remains and three infant jar burials excavated in Field IV Lower.